New York transit agency launches UV light pilot program in effort to kill Covid-19 - Local News 8

 The disinfecting lighting lamps use high-intensity, full-spectrum UV lights that can be installed on a ceiling or wall, according to a press release from PURO Lighting.
 Photos from the MTA show the units mounted on poles in the middle of the car.
 The unit disinfects both surface and airborne pathogens and eliminates up to 99.9% of viruses and bacteria, according to PURO Lighting.

-The MTA also noted that the agency asked Dr. David Brenner, the director of the Center for Radiological Research at Columbia University, to examine the efficiency of the lamps.
-This week, Dr. Brenner reported his test showed UVC light eliminated Covid-19, and is working to conduct additional testing for peer-review publication, the MTA said.
+The MTA also noted that the agency asked David Brenner, the director of the Center for Radiological Research at Columbia University, to examine the efficiency of the lamps.
+This week, Brenner reported his test showed UVC light eliminated the virus that causes Covid-19, and is working to conduct additional testing for peer-review publication, the MTA said.

 The MTA started working with PURO in mid-March to test the ability of the light technology as part of an effort to find efficient cleaning solutions for the subway.
 The agency also has been looking at using antimicrobials to disinfect and prevent virus growth for longer periods of time.
 Foye said in an interview with PIX11 on Friday that they are continuing research with antimicrobials, which is “very promising,” and they expect “some positive news in the short term.”